yeabtsegataye/Dashboard_With_Auth/README.md

-# Project Template with JWT Authentication
+# Dashboard Project Template with JWT Authentication

 This project serves as a template for any project that requires JWT authentication with refresh and access tokens, along with a dashboard.
 Built with React.js, Nest.js, and MySQL.